 Have you ever watched the stock market ticker?
 Biting your nails as the value of your shares in Sears Holdings Corp plummets and you wonder what the hell your financial advisor is doing?

 This is the visual manifestation of a supply & demand marketplace.
 The media buying landscape is well on its way to becoming a much more dynamic and instantaneous version of the Dow or Nasdaq.
-Except, for a key difference: In the stock market a share is a share.
+Except for a key difference: In the stock market a share is a share.
 Its value may represent a larger portion of the company, but they all are a common product (the share).
 Media, however, does not.
 Some sell impressions, clicks, # of boards, packages, spots, likes, engagements, or sponsorships.
-Each of those sold under different currency models.
+Each of those is sold under different currency models.
 CPM, CPC, CPP, Column Inches, FSI Tabs, :30, :60…and the list goes on.
-This complexity has certainly slowed the full adoption of all media types to a 1-source inventory repository, but at Chemistry we know the end game is programmatic inventory access across all media types.
+This complexity has certainly slowed the full adoption of all media types to a 1-source inventory repository, but at Chemistry we know the endgame is programmatic inventory access across all media types.

 One of the most recent developments in the media marketplace is the shift of media auction methodology.
-There are still several ways of securing the media: contract, insertion order, preferred deal, second-price auction, and more recently a resurgence in the first-price auction.
+There are still several ways of securing the media: contract, insertion order, preferred deal, second-price auction, and, more recently, a resurgence in the first-price auction.

-You are probably familiar with the second-price auction because it is what most online auctions use (Ebay).
+You are probably familiar with the second-price auction because it is what most online auctions use (ebay).
 If your bid wins, you pay $0.01 above the second highest bid in the auction.
 In this type of auction, it is best to bid the highest amount you are willing to pay, knowing that you likely will end up paying less than that amount.

-Google recently announced that their long-standing second-price auction format for some media types will be transitioning to a first-price auction model.
+Google recently announced that its long-standing second-price auction format for some media types will be transitioning to a first-price auction model.
 For the novice, that may seem inconsequential, but it could cost advertisers millions if their media teams are not prepared.
 For instance, in an auction where you bid $4.00 Cost Per Click (CPC) on a second-price auction model and the next bidder was at $3.00, you would have paid $3.01 CPC.
 In a first-price auction, if you win the bid of $4.00 CPC you pay $4.00.